Historic High Line Canal Getting New Mission

 “Today users see a very dry canal,” said Harriet Crittenden LaMair, Executive Director of the High Line Canal Conservancy.

-Denver Water has not been sending water down the Canal for several years, mostly because it’s a very inefficient way to move water.
-60 to 80-percent of the water leaks out or evaporates.
-Now the High Line Canal Conservancy is enacting a plan that would use 64-miles of the 71-mile Canal to collect and filter storm water.
+Denver Water has not been sending water down the canal for several years, mostly because it’s a very inefficient way to move water.
+Sixty to 80% of the water leaks out or evaporates.
+Now the High Line Canal Conservancy is enacting a plan that would use 64 miles of the 71 mile canal to collect and filter storm water.

 “Storm water in the region is coming faster and in bunches, so having more ways to manage that storm water and to have it flow through when it comes is a very smart way to manager water,” Crittenden LaMair explained.